-If you’re looking for a cheaper way to get cosmetic dental work, dental treatment in Poland could be the answer.
+Why are so many people travelling to get dental treatment in Poland?
+Simple: to save money.
 Treatment such as crowns, veneers and dental implants in Poland can cost 50-75% less than in the UK.
-And with cities like Warsaw and Krakow so easily accessible, more and more patients are choosing this option.
+And, with cities like Warsaw and Krakow so easily accessible, visiting a Poland dentist could be less hassle than you realise.

 If you're considering dental tourism in Poland, there is a lot to think about.
 You'll want to calculate the total cost of your trip, understand what to expect from your treatment, and find a reputable dentist.

-This article contains information to help you make important decisions about your dental care.
-You’ll also find some advice and tips for when you start planning your trip.
+This article contains information to help you make important decisions about getting major dental work such as dental implants in Poland.
+You can read about other patients' experiences which they shared in their reviews of Poland dental travel.
+You'll also find some advice and tips for when you start planning your trip.

 Table of contents